Disabled Drivers Obtaining A License And A Car28 Aug 2009

 Hand Controls- The hand controls had to be repurchased as new, these are attached to the brake and accelerator, the handle is pulled back to accelerate and pushed forward to break.
 There are also some indicator switches attached to the handle so I can indicate without taking my hand off my accelerator.
 The car can be driven by an able bodied person without removing these as the hand control does not change the operation of the pedals.

 The same steering wheel knob was attached easily and my dad attached a strap to my boot so that I could pull it closed myself, without reaching up, this made it a lot easier.

 If you have any questions about prices or anything, please ask me as I have varied personal knowledge of modifying a car.
-Almost any car can be converted, though pricey, they can do amazing things to give mobility to disabled
+Almost any car can be converted, though pricey, they can do amazing things to give mobility to disabled people.

 The company I went to is Problem Management Engineering, they are situated at Hornsby Heights, their number is (02) 9482 2808, they are the only Sydney based company that I am aware of, although I have heard that Para-Quad have similar products and services.

 As the cost of converting a car is so high, if money is an issue, I only recommend buying a car that you plan to keep for many years.
 I had my first car for 8 years and will be planning on having my new one for many more